saeaadl/emv2/README.md

-# emv2
+# AADL Error Model V2 annex language

-Dealing with Errata to the Error Model V2 standard
+This repository captures errata and discussions for the AADL Error Model V2 annex language.
+See Issues for more details